metamath/set.mm/CONTRIBUTING.md

 changes don't interfere with or confuse others.
 Mathbox changes must still pass all verifiers, though, and that is a very rigorous check.

-Some areas may have "area maintainers" - changes to those areas must generally also be approved by at least one of the area maintainer(s).
-Similarly, mathboxes should normally only be changed by the owner of the mathbox (unless it's a general improvement that applies across the database).
+Mathboxes should normally only be changed by the owner of the mathbox (unless it's a general improvement that applies across the database).

+The following people are active and are willing to be contacted concerning the areas listed.
+This area maintainership is not (at least currently) part of the approval/merge process described above, but hopefully this list will help you find people who work on a particular area.
-We don't currently have a list of area maintainers; please propose a change to this file if you want to be an area maintainer.
+Please propose a change to this file if you want to be an area maintainer.

+* Mario Carneiro (@digama0): Any part of set.mm or iset.mm

+* Jim Kingdon (@jkingdon): iset.mm, df-tau

 ## For more information